aycabta/sundysilence/README.md

     pre_content: pre_content.html
     post_content: post_content.html

-    title: "The Static Wiki"
+    site_title: "The Static Wiki"
     expect_title: index
     listpage_title: "All Pages"

     combination_page_file: all

-All entries are put in "input_dir" that are written in Markdown.
+All entries are put in "input_dir" setting that are written in Markdown.
-"template_dir" includes "pre_content" file and "post_content" file.
+"template_dir" setting includes "pre_content" setting file and "post_content" setting file.
-All entries that are replaced *.md with *.html are published to "ouput_dir".
+All entries that are replaced *.md with *.html are published to "ouput_dir" setting.

 Write entries.
 This example file is named "the_page.md".